DEBORA ALLEN, BART DIRECTOR

-In 2016, I promised to bring common-sense leadership to the BART Board of Directors.
+In 2016, I promised to bring common-sense leadership to the Board of Directors of the San Francisco Bay Area Rapid Transit District (BART).
 I promised to focus on improving the personal safety of BART riders and workers.
-I promised to bring financial transparency and oversight to BART’s $2.4 billion annual budget while remaining politically independent, not beholden to special interest groups.
-I've done that and more.
+I promised to bring more financial transparency and oversight to BART’s $2.4 billion annual budget while remaining politically independent, not beholden to special interest groups.
+I believe I have fulfilled those promises.

-The voters of central Contra Costa noticed my determination to bring change to BART and re-elected me overwhelmingly in 2020, despite active opposition from 6 sitting BART Board Directors who recruited, funded and/or coached my opponent.
+The voters of central Contra Costa noticed my determination to bring change to BART and re-elected me overwhelmingly in 2020, despite active opposition from BART labor unions and 6 of 9 sitting BART Board Directors.
+They recruited, funded and coached my opponent.
 An estimated $150K was spent by public employee labor unions alone to unseat me.
+The current board President contributed $20K to my opponent.

-I knew when I began my first term in office that the nation’s fifth largest transit agency faced difficult challenges.
-I stepped up to tackle them with determination and I still do that today.
-I also knew I would be outnumbered and to make change would be a tremendous climb uphill.
-It still is, but I continue to diligently work to keep the conversation focused on sound fiscal policy and common sense.
+I knew when I began my first term in office that BART faced difficult challenges.
+I stepped up to tackle them with determination and I will continue to do that to the end of my term this December.
+I also knew I would be outnumbered and to make change would be a tremendous climb uphill pushing a wheelbarrow full of rocks.
+It still is, but I will continue to diligently work to keep the conversation focused on sound fiscal policy and common sense and I will work closely with incoming Director Rinn during the transition.

-The pandemic and the resulting economic devastation from the now permanent 60% loss of ridership, have only compounded these challenges.
-While I’ve managed to bring oversight and accountability to the agency during my first 8 years on the board from a minority position, much work remains to bring BART to a place of financial and operable stability, as we face perpetual annual structural deficits of over $350 million.
+The pandemic and the resulting economic devastation from the over 50% loss of ridership, have only compounded these challenges.
+While I’ve managed to bring oversight and accountability to the agency during my first 8 years on the board (from a minority position), much work remains to bring BART to a place of financial and operable stability, as we face perpetual annual structural deficits of over $350 million and growing.

-Unfortunately, the urban directors who control the board majority continue to focus on misguided agendas that have slowed BART's recovery from the pandemic as one of the worst in the nation.
+Unfortunately, the urban directors who control the BART board majority continue to focus on misguided agendas that have slowed BART's recovery from the pandemic as one of the worst in the nation.
+For more context, read my recent opinion piece in the East Bay Times regarding BART in crisis.

 DA_Sig_2.jpg